Exploring the Model Dependence of MCMC-Based 21 cm Power Spectrum Parameter Constraints: Introduction

 We investigate one aspect of this issue by making use of a built-in feature of 21cmFAST.
 21cmFAST allows the user to select from one of two bubble-finding algorithms in simulating realizations of the 21 cm signal.\footnote{As of the release of 21cmFAST version 4.0.0 in April, 2025, both bubble-finding algorithms have been deprecated in favor of a ``discrete halo sampler'' \citet{v4}.
 At time of writing, this version is not compatible with 21CMMC but remains an interesting point of investigation for future work.} Features of these models are described in \citet{Mesinger07}, \citet{Zahn07}, \citet{zahn11}, and \citet{Mesinger11}, and are referred to as bubble-finding algorithms 1 and 2 going forward.
-The two bubble-finding algorithms differ in their treatment of ionized bubbles in the IGM as filter scale decreases, with bubble-finding algorithm 1 being nominally more accurate to the physics of reionization and more computationally expensive.
+The two bubble-finding algorithms differ in their treatment of ionized bubbles in the IGM as filter scale decreases with bubble-finding algorithm 1 being more computationally expensive.
 We describe the difference between the two bubble-finding algorithms in more detail in Section \ref{sec:algorithm_differences}.
 We simulate light-cones\footnote{Only loosely related to the concept from special relativity, 3D volumes of the 21 cm signal's position on the sky with the depth axis corresponding to the redshift at which it was emitted are referred to as ``light-cones.''} of the 21 cm signal using each bubble-finding algorithm, then use 21CMMC, sampling bubble-finding algorithm 1, to return values of the reionization parameters $\zeta$ and $T_{vir}^{min}$ (described in \ref{sec:21cmFAST_setup}) for light-cones simulated using bubble-finding algorithm 2 and vice versa.
-Doing so gives us insight into the degree to which 21CMMC's constraining power is model-dependent, giving us intuition as to 21CMMC's constraining power on an actual 21 cm PS.
+We also explore whether 21CMMC, sampling bubble-finding algorithm 1, can return the in-principle model-independent values of the duration and midpoint of reionization for a bubble-finding algorithm 2 light-cone.
+These analyses give us insight into the degree to which 21CMMC's constraining power is model-dependent, giving us intuition as to 21CMMC's constraining power on an actual 21 cm PS.